Texas Paycheck Calculator — $0 State Tax, Maximum Take-Home Pay

 Texas has a state sales tax of 6.25 percent plus local taxes up to 2 percent.
 Sales tax is not deducted from your paycheck.
 You pay it when you buy goods and services.
 It does not affect your take-home pay.

-How Texas Compares to Other States
+How Texas Compares to Other States — $100,000 Salary

 Why Texas is Popular for High Earners

 A high earner making $300,000 in Texas pays zero state tax.
-The same earner in California pays approximately $27,900 in state tax plus $3,300 in SDI.
-That is over $31,000 more in your pocket every year in Texas.
+The same earner in California pays approximately $27,900 in state tax plus $3,300 in SDI — that is over $31,000 more in your pocket every year in Texas.

 Who Benefits Most from Texas Taxes?